anngvu/retold/README.md

 # retold (retelling of linked data)

 Experimental Clojure library and CLI tool for translation between different linked data modeling frameworks/formats.
+A "retelling" often implies that some details can be lost because no exact translation is possible.

 The different frameworks/formats under consideration: